 More than five million Americans are living with Alzheimer’s disease and there is currently no cure for this degenerative brain disease.
 Doctors are not sure what causes Alzheimer’s disease—is it genetic?
 Lifestyle?
 Age-related?
-However, in some cases there is a genetic component and there is now a test but it is not 100% indicative for the majority of people who take the test.
+However, it’s important to know that in some cases there is a genetic component.
+There is now a test for the Alzheimer’s gene, but it is not 100% indicative for the majority of people who take the test.

 “At this time, genetic tests that determine susceptibility to Alzheimer’s disease are primarily of value in a research setting,” states the Alzheimer’s Association in a white paper about genetic testing for the disease.
 “Many people develop Alzheimer’s dementia without having the Alzheimer’s risk gene identified by this test; and many people with the gene do not develop Alzheimer’s dementia.”

-We asked Dr. G. Allen Power, MD, author of Dementia Beyond Drugs: Changing the Culture of Care and Dementia Beyond Disease: Enhancing Well-Being, for his insights on the test.
+We asked Dr. G. Allen Power, MD, author of Dementia Beyond Drugs: Changing the Culture of Care and Dementia Beyond Disease: Enhancing Well-Being, for his insights on the Alzheimer’s genetic test.

 “First of all, the gene that carries the high risk of younger-onset Alzheimer's across multiple family members (APOE4) is relatively rare,” he explained.
 “Only about 1-2% of people with Alzheimer's have this type of disorder, and most other forms of dementia do not have a strong genetic component.”